+Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you I will earn a small commission if you click through and purchase.
 I’ve compiled a list of some of my favorite ways to celebrate and commemorate Dr. Martin Luther King, Jr. These activities are great for MLK day, Black History month, or any time of year.
 Below I will share a few of my absolute favorite picture books that highlight his life and legacy, as well as my favorite place to find primary sources and lesson plans, a fun Reader’s Theatre, and of course a few of my favorite Freebies.
 Thanks again for being here.

 This is a beautiful book that commemorates the life and legacy of Dr. Martin Luther King, Jr. Because of the focus on his words, this book is the perfect companion to the free MLK Quote activity available here.

 Another beautifully illustrated book.
 This book is wonderful, it pairs Dr. King’s most famous speech with breathtaking illustrations.
 There is something so powerful about using a picture book in the classroom.
 This one is sure to captivate your students as they hear first hand the words that helped change and continue to change the nation.

 It’s honestly hard to put into words how much I love this book.
-If you are looking for a something that stirs something inside you, that brings life to the man that changed history forever.
+If you are looking for something that stirs something inside you, that brings life to the man that changed history forever.
 You need this book, your students need this book.
 “Andrea’s stunning poetic requiem, illustrated with Brian’s lyrical and colorful artwork, brings a fresh perspective to Martin Luther King, the Gandhi-like, peace-loving activist whose dream of equality — and whose courage to make it happen — changed the course of American history.
 And even in his death, he continues to transform and inspire all of us who share his dream.”
 The author refers to her writing as “docu-poems” because of the historical and educational nature of her words.
 Read the reviews, the book is a knock-out.

 Some of the most memorable and impactful lessons I have conducted or participated in were due to primary sources being used.
-Primary sources are immediate, first hand account of a topic or time.
+Primary sources are an immediate, first-hand account of a topic or time.
 They could be photographs, journal entries, letters, speeches, newspapers, advertisements, clothing or other artifacts…etc. Thanks to the internet primary sources are as easy as a click away.
 My favorite tool for accessing documents from the national archives is Docs Teach.
 Docs Teach is an online resource FREE to educators, meant for educators.
 Once you register you can search primary sources, explore already prepared activities, or even create your own and save it to the database.
 Get this… you can even share activities and sources to GOOGLE CLASSROOM.
 You’re welcome. ?

 - When using primary sources in the classroom remember to set expectations.
 Before the lesson talk to them about how to appropriately react to the sources being used.
-Notify them that some of the sources may stir their emotions and that it’s ok, in fact it could even be the whole purpose of the lesson.
+Notify them that some of the sources may stir their emotions and that it’s ok, in fact, it could even be the whole purpose of the lesson.

 - David Kilpatrick, a teacher from Washington gives a few examples of how he uses primary sources in his classroom: